The MMoCA Internships program is designed to mentor future museum professionals by providing real-world learning experiences.

-MMoCA is currently accepting applications for the 2014/15 academic year.
+MMoCA is currently accepting applications for Spring in the following departments: Administrative, Private Events, and Public Relations.

-These opportunities typically run the full academic year from mid-September through mid-May—with breaks for holidays.
+These opportunities typically run the full academic year from early September through mid-May—with breaks for holidays.
 Interns benefit from working at the museum for 8 to 10 hours per week over an extended period.
 Specific schedules are worked out at the beginning of each semester depending on an intern’s other obligations.
-The application deadline for the 2014-2015 academic year is Monday, September 2, 2014.

-These opportunities run from early June through late August.
+These opportunities run from early June through mid-August.
 Interns benefit from working an intensive weekly, 15 to 20-hour schedule at the museum.
 Specific schedules are worked out at the beginning of the summer depending on an intern’s other obligations.
-All summer interns are required to work during Art Fair on the Square (July 11-13, 2014).
-The application deadline is May 1.
+All summer interns are required to work during Art Fair on the Square (July 9-11, 2016).
+The 2016 application deadline is May 1.

 HOW TO APPLY

 To apply for an MMoCA Internship, it is preferred that you send the following materials to firstname.lastname@example.org.
 You may also fax the materials to Attention Interns at 608.257.5722 or send them by mail to MMoCA, 227 State Street, Madison, WI 53703:

 - Resume with three references

 - Completed MMoCA Internship application » and supplementary questions

 When applicable, materials must be received by 5 pm on the deadline.
 Incomplete applications will not be considered.